Salary, Job Description, How To Become One, and Quiz

 To some Paper Goods Machine Operators, it is also their responsibility to install attachments to machines for gluing, folding, printing, or cutting.

 What is the job like

-61% of Paper Goods Operators said they were satisfied with their job and 46% said they feel like their job is making other people’s lives better.
+61% said they were satisfied with their job and 46% said they found their job meaningful.